prafulkharche/Restaurent_Assignment/README.md

 # Restaurent_Assignment
-In this Project I have covered backward forward data passing , Navigation Part, PickerView ,vTableView with custom cell.
+In this Project I have covered backward forward data passing , Navigation Part, PickerView , TableView with custom cell.